-Making business profit is one of the core factors that define how successful a business is.
+Making a business profit is one of the core factors defining a business’s success.
 It’s not only the backbone of the business but also the substance that provokes business growth.
 The bigger it gets, the more countless advantages it has to be the top competitor among other rivals in the market.

-But, not every business knows how to use their profit wisely.
-Oftentimes, many businesses struggle because they have chosen the wrong way to go.
+But not every business knows how to use its profit wisely.
+Often, many businesses struggle because they have chosen the wrong way.

-The money spent elsewhere, not on the critical focus of the company, and bankruptcy after a couple of weeks of uprising sales are the severe issues that must be taken into account.
+The money spent elsewhere, not on the critical focus of the company, and bankruptcy after a couple of weeks of uprising sales are the severe issues that must be considered.

 A few tips below will help you use your business profit wisely.